Monday to Friday, midnight to 5 a.m. AND 6 a.m. to 7 p.m.

 This blend of soothing electro-acoustic and visionary music is a wonderful way to begin a weekend morning, hosted by Matthew Hermes.

-STARDATE, one of our most popular features, presents entertaining and informative ancient folklore combined with modern scientific discoveries.
+STARDATE - a daily, two-minute feature - presents entertaining and informative ancient folklore combined with modern scientific discoveries.
 Sandy Wood is your host.

 Friday, 6:30 p.m.